 Bailey uncovered these details in researching the catalogue that accompanies his show in the East Room.
 The highlight is Dance at Bougival flanked by Dance in the Country and Dance in the City – a trio of life-size figure paintings with wall power.
 I would place the Dance at Bougival, from the MFA Boston, among Renoir’s finest paintings, along with Ball at the Moulin de la Galette in the Musee d’Orsay, Luncheon of the Boating Party at the Phillips, Madame Charpentier with her Children at the Metropolitan, perhaps the violin-playing Clown in Oterlo, and I suppose the Great Bathers in Philadelphia.
 I’m partial also to a radiant sunlit view over the Seine in the National Gallery’s new installation of its French and other paintings.
 Say what you wish about Renoir’s candy-box confections of Parisian society, the man could paint.

-An excerpt of his talk is online and within a week the full lecture will be here.
+An excerpt of his talk is online [no longer available] and within a week the full lecture will be here [no longer available].
 (Be advised, the programs are preceded by an ad.)
 The Renoir program continues with talks about the artist’s mistress (Feb.
 22), his portrayal of Parisian women (March 7), his attention to fashion (March 28) and his career as portraitist (April 4).
 But first there is a talk about former Frick director Charles Ryskamp’s collecting (Feb.
 15).
 For a complete listing click here.

 – Jason Kaufman